-Given the lack of empirical evidence, we consider mouth breathing as a useful proxy model to infer respiratory droplet diameters and emission rates by vaping.
-We estimate vaping-related exhalation velocities to clarify this.
+We consider mouth breathing as a useful proxy model to infer respiratory droplet diameters and emission rates by vaping, given the lack of empirical evidence.
+To explain this, we estimate vaping-related exhalation velocities.
 A total volume of fluid of 300-1500 cm exhaled in 2-4 seconds through the combined nose/mouth area of 2-3 cm (vaping does not include nose occlusion) induces exhalation speeds of $U_0 = 30-250$ cm/s.
 The range of these exhalation velocities is comparable to that of measured velocities for mouth breathing [24,25], which are below velocities for speaking (3.9 m/s), coughing (6-22 m/s) and sneezing (20-35 m/s) reported in the literature [26,27,28,29,30].
 Hence, we can consider the wealth of available data on respiratory droplets from breathing experiments at different levels of inspiration (see review in [6]), with subjects breathing in all cases through mouthpieces and noseclips.

 Mouthpieces and noseclips are standard instruments in breathing experiments.
-This is not necessarily a downside since vaping requires oral inhalation through a mouthpiece by suction (but not nose occlusion that occurs by wearing noseclips).
-We have therefore reviewed the available literature[31,32,33] that discusses the effects of these tools on breathing parameters.
-Although oral inhalation with a mouthpiece and a noseclip increases tidal volume and inhalation/exhalation times for factors close to 20% above rest breathing values, these effects virtually cease when nasal breathing is not blocked[33], even if, as is the case with vaping, subjects are kept breathing orally via a mouthpiece (and smoking).
+This is not necessarily a drawback since vaping involves oral inhalation by suction through a mouthpiece (but not nose occlusion that occurs by wearing noseclips).
+Thus, we examined the available literature [31,32,33] that looks at the effects of these instruments in breathing parameters.
+While oral inhalation with a mouthpiece and a noseclip increases tidal volume and inhalation/exhalation times for factors close to 20% above rest breathing values, these effects practically vanish when nasal breathing is not occluded [33], even if subjects are kept breathing orally through a mouthpiece, as is the case in vaping (and smoking).
 This would indicate a volume of exhaled fluid similar to the volume of rest breathing tidal volume (400-600 cm) for vaping, but the studies examining the effects of mouthpieces and noseclips did not consider aerosol suction that occurs in vaping.
 Therefore, our estimate of exhaled fluid volume due to vaping is approximately comparable to that showing a rise of exhaled fluid volume in studies using mouthpieces and noseclips on respiratory droplets from mouth breathing.

-Experimental breathing data (see study in [6,10]) can therefore be used as a valid proxy for estimating droplet emissions for vaping, resulting in an average rate of emissions of between 2 and 230 droplets per puff, mainly in the submicron range.
-In respiratory studies, this rate of emission is comparable to droplet numbers and sizes found for tidal volumes similar to resting breathing.
+Therefore, experimental breathing data (see analysis in [6,10]) can be used as a reliable proxy to estimate droplet emissions for vaping, leading to an estimated emission rate of between 2 and 230 droplets per puff, overwhelmingly in the submicron range.
+This rate of emission is comparable to droplet numbers and sizes observed in respiratory experiments for tidal volumes close to rest breathing.